tandermann/Processing-Illumina-reads/README.md

 - general pipelines for processing of illumina reads with CLC and samtools, including:
 - mapping against a reference sequence (creating bam-files)
 - phasing the reads, finding alleles
-- creating consensus sequences with samtools mpileup
+- creating consensus sequences of alleles
 - formatting the results for phylogenetic analyses